Freelance Counsellor & Psychotherapist (MBACP)

 No.

-I may request your doctor's details at the outset just in case there is a medical emergency during a therapy session, but even in that scenario I will ask your permission before contacting your doctor.
+I may request your doctor's details at the outset just in case there is a medical emergency during a therapy session, but even in that scenario I will, if iit's physically possible, ask your permission before contacting your doctor.

 Yes.

-To make sure you get the most out of using video calling for our sessions, you should review my video call FAQ which you can read here.
+To make sure you get the most out of using video calls for our sessions, you should review my Video Call FAQ which you can read here.

 What is your Cancellation Policy?